-April 2014: The essential compendium of need-to-know statistics.
-Beware of media hype and mobile myth – put your mobile strategy on a sound footing with the latest research from credible independent experts.
-Global mobile subscribers, handset sales, smartphone penetration and market share, mobile Web usage, mobile apps, mobile ad spend, top mobile operators and mobile financial services.
+June 2014: The essential compendium of need-to-know statistics.
+Beware of media hype and mobile myth, put your mobile strategy on a sound footing with the latest research from credible independent experts.
+Global mobile subscribers, handset sales, smartphone penetration and market share, mobile Web usage, mobile apps, mobile search, mobile ad spend, top mobile operators and mobile financial services.

 The mobiThinking compendium of mobile statistics and research

 The stats, all the stats and nothing but the stats

 In the past three years, we have gone from a smattering of mobile statistics to an abundance of useful information.
 But there's still a long way to go, there are still huge gaps in our knowledge, some countries enjoy a proliferation of data sources, while others have little or none; and the quality of statistics varies incredibly.
 As telecoms regulators and industry associations start to collect and share meaningful data, things will only get better.

 An unfortunate side effect of the medias recent surge of enthusiasm for mobile in the past year is a tendency to highlight data of dubious quality (often when better is available), and/or widespread misunderstanding, misreporting and failure to qualify figures they have cherry-picked.
 This isn't just misleading and confusing, it's damaging.
 If brands are persuaded by hype to divert funds into niche, ill-thought-through mobile projects and then get burnt, the whole mobile business suffers.

 This mobile stats compendium which is regularly updated - hopefully goes some way to putting right some of the sins of the last few years.
 But please remember that even the best quality independent statistics are speculative to some degree stats are not facts.